 Old Fashioned Sticky Buns

-Ken surprises me with these some mornings when I am not feeling the greatest or tired.
-He knows how to bring up my spirits.
-Some weekend, when you are in the mood for something sweet, or in need of a comfort food, these Caramel Sticky Buns are the answer!
+Ken surprises me with these caramel sticky buns some mornings when I am not feeling the greatest or am tired.
+He knows how to bring up my spirits!
+Some weekend in the future, when you are in the mood for something sweet or in need of comfort food, look to these caramel sticky buns for the answers.

-She unfortunately did not live in a time where she got all the credit she deserved for being as amazing as she was.
+My Grandma’s gooey caramel rolls recipe has been in our family for a very long time.
+Every time I eat one I smile because I absolutely adored her.
+Unfortunately, she did not live in a time where she got the credit she deserved for being as amazing as she was.
 Do you know what I mean?

-Soft, sticky, sweet, with a touch of salt and the crunch of pecans, these delightful sticky buns make a special dessert treat.
+Soft, sticky, sweet, with a touch of salt and the crunch of pecans, these delightful old fashioned sticky buns make a special dessert treat.

-This is hands down the best sticky buns recipe ever!
+This is hands down the best caramel roll recipe ever!
 Mix up the dough and in hours you’ll have soft, chewy buns packed with cinnamon and brown sugar filling, coated in an ooey-gooey caramel pecan sauce.

-Seriously, when it comes to so sweet breakfast or brunch treats, an occasional treat or holiday breakfast it doesn’t get any better than this!
+Seriously, when it comes to sweet breakfast or brunch pastries, an occasional treat or even holiday breakfast it doesn’t get any better than this!

 Old Fashioned Caramel Rolls

-When it comes to making Caramel Pecan Rolls, the preparation of the dough is most important.
+When it comes to making caramel pecan rolls, the preparation of the dough is the most important step.
 A good dough made with good ingredients will make your rolls just perfect.
 Everyone will love them.

 When I say good ingredients, I mean things like ensuring that your yeast isn’t expired.
 If it is, there won’t be the chemical reaction required to raise the dough and your whole attempt will be a disaster.